-The Google Guarantee may help protect you when you book services from an eligible business on Local Services Ads.
-You will see the Google Guarantee iconon Google surfaces next to providers backed by the Google Guarantee.
-Use the options displayed in the Local Services ad to contact the business, including using the click to call option, or send request option if available, or dialing the number that appears in the listing to contact the business.
+The Google Guarantee may help protect you when you book services from an eligible business on Local Services Ads, at no cost to you.
+You will see the Google Guarantee icon on Google surfaces next to providers backed by the Google Guarantee.

-Services must be booked through Google Local Services.
+Services must be booked through Local Services Ads in order to be eligible for the Google Guarantee.
 If you contact the business in any other way (such as another phone number or their website or directly from one of our partner affiliates websites) you are not entitled to the Google Guarantee.

 In the US only, when you use audio search (such as Google Assistant or Google Home) to find a service, you will hear confirmation that the business is Google Guaranteed.
 When you call the business from your device, you’re protected by the Google Guarantee.

-- You must submit a request for reimbursement under the Google Guarantee within 30 days of the initial service completion date.
+- Submit a request for reimbursement under the Google Guarantee within 30 days of the initial service completion date.

-- You must provide a receipt that clearly shows the amount paid and the provider’s business name and additional evidence of service upon request.
+- Provide a receipt that clearly shows the amount paid and the provider’s business name and additional evidence of service upon request.